gezielelyon/podcastr/README.md

 - [Scss](https://sass-lang.com/)

 ## **Getting started**
-After you have installed all the technologies in your local environment you will need to clone this project
+After you have installed all the technologies in your local environment you will need to clone this project:
 ```sh
 git clone https://github.com/programador404/next_podcastr
 ```

-Then you will need to enter on the folder with the project name and run the following command
+Then you will need to enter on the folder with the project name and run the following command:
 ```sh
 npm i
 ```

-After that you need to start the fake server
+After that you need to start the fake server:
 ```sh
 npm run server
 ```

-Now that you already ran all the others commands you can start the main application with the below command
+Now that you already ran all the others commands you can start the main application with the below command:
 ```sh
 npm run dev
 ```